CSCfi/pebbles-deploy/README.md

 ### Firewall rules

-To work, the following things must be present in a rule:
+To work, the following things are required for a production installation:

 * allow port 443 to pebbles host
-* allow ports 22, and 2222-22225 from pebbles bastion
+* allow ports 22, and 2222-22225 to pebbles host from pebbles bastion
-* allow TCP and UDP traffic out
+* allow TCP and UDP traffic out from the server